al6x/nim/web/readme.md

 Not supported, you need to do it yourself.

-I don't want to support it right now because such kind of application require capable parallel statefull server.
-Parallel support in Nim is still experimental and lacks some features.
-Nim has `async` but it has its own set of problems, I don't want to use `async`.
-I think it would be better to use Redis with stateless Nim processes and push updates to server (see another question how to do that).
+It could be done with Nim `async` or with Redis with stateless Nim processes and push updates to server (see another question how to do that).

 ## Isn't it a huge waste to send whole page HTML?